gabyrod7/pwa/README.md

 runAnalysis.sh

 Note:
-overlayBins.C uses etapi_plotter program which is not in halld_sim
+overlayBins.C uses etapi_plotter program which is not in halld_sim.
+The code is attached as a folder here that you can insert into halld_sim